taminater/LEAPs/content/leaps/leap-25.md

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->
-GrantsDAO members will receive the following each month:
+Lyra Council and GrantsDAO members will receive the following each month:
-5000 LYRA
+$2500 worth of LYRA, using the open price on coingecko on the first of each month.
-$2000 worth of LYRA, using the open price on coingecko on the first of each month.
 If this price is less than $0.05, the DAO may pay council members in USDC.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).